Guatemala–Mexico relations: History

 In August 2018, then Mexican President-elect Andrés Manuel López Obrador met with Guatemalan President Jimmy Morales in Tuxtla Gutiérrez, Chiapas, the first Head of Government with whom he held a meeting with after winning the elections.
-President Morales returned to Mexico to attended the inauguration of President López Obrador in Mexico City, on 1 December 2018.
+President Morales returned to Mexico to attend the inauguration of President López Obrador in Mexico City, on 1 December 2018.

+In 2018, several thousands Guatemalans formed part of the Central American migrant caravans and traversed all of Mexico to the northern city of Tijuana to request asylum in the United States.
+In 2018–2019, Guatemalans requesting asylum in Mexico had increased by 224%.
+Many are choosing to remain in Mexico rather than face the uncertainty of trying to request asylum in the US and also not wishing to be denied and deported back to Guatemala.
+In 2022, 1,400 Guatemalans requested asylum in Mexico.

 In 2020, Guatemalan President Alejandro Giammattei paid a visit to Mexico.
 In May 2021, President Giammattei returned to Mexico on a State visit and along with President López Obrador, both leaders issued an apology to the Mayan communities of their respective nations.
 In May 2022, Mexican President Andrés Manuel López Obrador paid an official visit to Guatemala, the first stop of his tour to Central America.

+In 2023, the Mexican Government initiated a program called Sembrando Vida where the Mexican Agency for International Development Cooperation (Amexcid) provides US$250 to 4,750 Guatemalan farmers for a maximum period of eight months, as well as agricultural inputs such as seeds, trees and ecological fertilizers made in biofactories, and technical advice with field training.
+In October 2024, President Arévalo travelled to Mexico to attend the inauguration of President Claudia Sheinbaum.
+In August 2025, President Sheinbaum travelled to Péten, Guatemala and met with President Arévalo.